karip/harbour-file-browser/FAQ.md

 ### What does error 'Unknown error' mean?

-If you tried to move a directory from SD Card to phone or from phone to SD Card, then you get this error message.
-Instead of moving (cut-paste), you should copy the directory.
+One reason for this error message can be that you tried to move a folder between the phone and the SD Card.
+Instead of moving (cut-paste), you should copy the folder.

 ### Why opening a file does not work, but gives error "No application to open the file"?